-Shopify Payments is a Shopify's integrated payment processor powered by Stripe.
-Shopify Payments is perhaps the easiest way for you to accept payments from your customers online.
-It allows you to accept credit cards without setting up 3rd-party payment provider or merchant account.
-Setting up Shopify Payments is quick, all you need is to fill out a form.
-You'll be asked to provide details of your banking information, EIN (Employer Identification Number), and average pricing and shipping time of your orders.
-All your transactions and payouts are displayed directly in your Shopify dashboard.
+Shopify Payments is Shopify's integrated payment processor powered by Stripe.
+It is perhaps the easiest way to accept payments from your customers online.
+Shopify Payments allows merchants to accept credit cards without any 3rd-party payment provider or merchant account required.
+Setting up Shopify Payments is quick.
+All you need to do is fill out a form.
+You'll be asked to provide your bank details, EIN (Employer Identification Number), and your orders' average pricing and shipping time.
+All your transactions and payouts are displayed directly on your Shopify dashboard.
 It is very convenient.
-Moreover, the use of Shopify Payments reduces your transactions fee.
-You don't pay 0,5-2% additional fees charged by Shopify Platform for using another payment providers.
+Moreover, the use of Shopify Payments reduces your transaction fee.
+You don't pay 0,5-2% additional fees charged by Shopify Platform for using other payment providers.

-Shopify Payments is available only in the following countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, United Kingdom, United States.
+Unfortunately, Shopify Payments is only available in a few countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, the United Kingdom, United States.

-PayPal is widely used Shopify’s payment provider.
-“Checkout with PayPal" button is a popular additional payment method, and it can be activated with any Shopify package.
-You can combine PayPal Express Checkout with Shopify Payments or third-party providers, and let your customers choose a preferred payment method.
+PayPal is a payment service provider widely used by Shopify.
+An additional payment method called the "Checkout with PayPal" button can be activated with any Shopify package.
+You can combine PayPal Express Checkout with Shopify Payments or third-party providers and let your customers choose a preferred payment method.

-If you want to let your customers to pay with credit card without using Shopify Payments, Shopify offers over 100 credit card provider.
-Shopify supports both direct and external providers.
-With direct providers, your customers pay for their purchases on your store’s checkout.
-With external providers, they complete their purchases on the provider’s website outside of your store.
+If you want to let your customers pay with a credit card without using Shopify Payments, Shopify offers over 100 credit card providers.
+In addition, Shopify supports both direct and external providers.
+Your customers pay for their purchases with direct providers at your store’s checkout.
+With external providers, they complete their purchases on the provider’s website outside your store.

-Some of the most popular third-party payment gateways are below:
+Below are the most popular third-party payment gateways:

-If you want to extend payment options, you can set up a cryptocurrency payment method in your Shopify store.
-You can accept Bitcoin, Litcoin, Etherium and over 300 other digital currencies in your store.
+If you want to extend payment options, you can set up a cryptocurrency payment method on your Shopify store.
+You can accept Bitcoin, Litcoin, Etherium, and over 300 other digital currencies in your store.
 Shopify supports the following payment providers:

-We will look more closely at cryptocurrency payment providers for Shopify store in our next article.
+In our next article, we will look more closely at cryptocurrency payment providers for the Shopify store.

-Some customers don’t want to use their credit card for online payment.
-You can set up another alternative payment solution - manual payment method.
+Some customers don’t want to use their credit cards for online payments.
+Instead, you can set up another alternative payment solution - the manual payment method.
 Common types of manual payments include cash on delivery (COD), money orders, and bank transfers.
-If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfill the order the same way you would do if it’d be online payment.
+If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfil the order the same way you would do if it were the online payment.

-Shopify platform allows you to choose from over 100 payment gateways, including its payment processor Shopify Payments.
-Priority factor of choosing a payment provider should be the location of your store and your customers.
-You can use more than one payment method, and let your customers decide how they want to pay – by credit card, offline or cryptocurrency.
+Shopify platform allows you to choose from over 100 payment gateways, including its payment processor, Shopify Payments.
+The priority factor in selecting a payment provider should be your store's location and customers.
+You can use multiple payment methods and let your customers decide how they want to pay – by credit card, offline, or cryptocurrency.